-It is required that judo tournaments that are held in Canada meet or exceed standards that are presented in this document.
-Judo Canada will issue two different levels of sanctions:
+It is required that judo tournaments held in Canada meet or exceed standards that are presented in this document.
+Judo Canada will issue three different levels of sanctions:

-A) Sanction level A:
+a) Sanction level A

-International tournaments sanctioned by the IJF; and National tournaments that are assigned by Judo Canada as point events.
+International tournaments sanctioned by the IJF and National tournaments that are assigned by Judo Canada as a National Ranking point events.
 Judo Canada will designate or approve the Tournament Director and a Chief official of such events.
-A formal request will need to be submitted to Judo Canada by August 31st of every year by the PTSO.
+A formal signed contract will need to be submitted to Judo Canada by August 31st of every year by the PTSO.

-B) Sanction level B
+b) Sanction level B

 Tournaments that are organized (or supported) by a provincial judo organization and open to other provincial organizations or national organizations.
 The respective provincial judo organizations are in charge of ensuring that the event complies with the standards of this Policy.
 Judo Canada will not be involved in the organization or operation of "B" sanctioned competition.
-A formal request will need to be submitted to Judo Canada by August 31st of every year by the PTSO.
+A formal request shell be submitted to Judo Canada by August 31st of every year by the PTSO.
+No B Sanctioned events can be scheduled on dates reserved by Judo Canada for A sanctioned National Ranking events.

-C) Sanction level C
+c) Sanction level C

 Tournament that are organized (or supported) by a provincial judo organization and that are limited access to this specific province.
 The PTSO will be in charge of delivering the C sanctions in their jurisdiction.
 The respective provincial judo organizations are in charge of ensuring that the event complies with the standards of this Policy.
 However, the security related standards outlined in this policy may be modified and made more but not less restrictive by specific regulations approved by a PTSO or imposed by local governments.
+A list of all C sanctioned event organized in the Province/Territory must be submitted to Judo Canada at the end of each season.

-PROCEDURE:
+PROCEDURE